-We will start our hike from Arraba, where we will walk from the ancient stately palace in the village historic center, and then cross through serene countryside, olive groves and orchards to arrive at Sanur’s hillside lookout tower and which is approximately 26 kms south of Jenin.
-In Sanur you will have a tour in the city and will be able to meet with their village consulate.
-By the end of the day you will be enjoying a cultural night.
+We will start our hike from an ancient stately palace in Arraba's historic center, before crossing through serene countryside, olive groves and orchards to arrive at Sanur’s hillside lookout tower, approximately 26 kilometers south of Jenin.
+In Sanur you will have a tour of the city and meet with their village consulate before digging into a traditional Palestinian dinner.

 Day Four: Tuesday 7/11/2017 Sanur to Sebastia

-The walk begins in Sanur, and from there, you will be traveling by donkey’s most of the time to the south to Sebastia, which is approximately 12 kms northwest of Nablus.
-You will visit the ancient city of Sebastia which is situated on a hilltop; it is home to several important archaeological sites which date back to the Canaanite, Israelite, and Hellenistic, Herodian, Roman and Byzantine cultures.
+The walk begins in Sanur.
+From there, you will travel by donkeys most of the way south to Sebastia, approximately 12 kilometers northwest of Nablus.
+You will visit the ancient hilltop city of Sebastia, home to several important archaeological sites dating back to the Canaanite, Israelite, Hellenistic, Herodian, Roman and Byzantine periods.

 Day Five: Wednesday 8/11/2017 Sebastia to Nablus

 The walk begins in Sebastia and continues through olive orchards and over rocky hills to Nablus.
 Along the way, enjoy panoramic views of the surrounding countryside.
 Nablus is well-known for its delicious dessert, kanafeh, as well as its olive oil soap: we will stop for both while visiting Nablus' old town.
 Enjoy your walk!